 It’s like our emergency grace hotline, for when we’re saying things we don’t mean, and the whole conversation needs a fresh start.
 A reset.
 One of us will ask, “I handled that completely wrong.
 I shouldn’t have said that.
 Can we press the reset button and try this conversation again and I will respond better.”
 The Reset Button works best when it’s mutual.
 It’s being willing to be the first to say that you were wrong.
 That’s where the power of the reset is.

 We’re always amazed how mutually letting go of the spirit of offense allows true humility to grow in both of us.

 We can’t live in a grace-filled marriage when we enter conversations with a spirit of offense.
 When my husband says one thing and I jump to the worst interpretation of what he must mean.
 When my first response is how offended I am by that comment.
 When I refuse to give him even the smallest benefit of the doubt.
-It becomes about me rather that trying to extend grace to him.
+It becomes about me rather than trying to extend grace to him.

 Lay down your pride and try a Reset.

 When we see ourselves heading down that negative spiral, we need our Reset button.
 The Reset Button is not about avoiding responsibility for the the ways you have hurt your spouse.
 It’s about owning up to your own poor reactions and choosing to go the right way.
 Like when you make a wrong turn and your GPS says, “Turn around!
 You’re going the wrong way!”
 That feature is only helpful if you actually heed the warning and turn around!

 Are you needing a Reset?